Items filtered by date: May 2022

 Heel pain in children and young teenagers can indicate the existence of a condition that is known as Sever’s disease.
 It is defined as an inflammation of the growth plate that is located in the heel.
 It can happen as a result of repetitive stress on the heel during a growth spurt, and can be common among male children who participate in sporting and jumping activities.
 Patients who develop Sever’s disease may find their heel pain can make it difficult to walk.
 Relief can be found when the activity that caused the condition is temporarily stopped, and stretching exercises are performed.
 Research has shown there may be preexisting conditions that can lead to Sever’s disease, including weak ankles, and poor shock absorption.
 If your child is limping, and you notice he has heel pain, it is strongly advised that you confer with a podiatrist as quickly as possible who can recommend correct treatment options.

 Sever's disease often occurs in children and teens.
-If your child is experiencing foot or ankle pain, see one of our podiatrists from In Step Podiatry Center.
-Our doctors can treat your child’s foot and ankle needs.
+If your child is experiencing foot or ankle pain, see Queen Mbanuzue, DPM from In Step Podiatry Center.
+Our doctor can treat your child’s foot and ankle needs.

 Sever’s Disease